ANESTHESIOLOGY Daily News

 Steven L. Shafer, MD

-On Monday, Steven L. Shafer, MD, delivered a moving performance in tribute to the late Edmund “Ted” Eger, MD, the anesthesiologist and scientist who pioneered the development of modern inhaled anesthetics, during the Emery A. Rovenstine Memorial Lecture.
+At ANESTHESIOLOGY 2021, Steven L. Shafer, MD, delivered a moving performance in tribute to the late Edmund “Ted” Eger, MD, the anesthesiologist and scientist who pioneered the development of modern inhaled anesthetics, during the Emery A. Rovenstine Memorial Lecture.
 A close friend of Eger for many years, Dr. Shafer titled his talk, “Ever Eger: My Love Affair with Anesthesia.”
 Dr. Shafer is Professor of Anesthesiology, Perioperative and Pain Medicine at Stanford University.

 Donning a plaid newsboy hat and a pale blue crew neck sweater and shedding his tie, Dr. Shafer began by reading excerpts from Dr. Eger’s autobiography while in character.
 As the editor of Dr. Eger’s autobiography: Autobiography of a Persistent Anesthesiologist, which was published by Wolters Kluwer on October 1, 2021 (with royalties donated to the Foundation for Anesthesia Education and Research, Dr. Shafer worked closely with Dr. Eger to perfect the book.